bitcero/rmcommon/README.md

    All initial configuration will be done automatically during installation process.
 After that, you can customize the configuration if you wish.

 5. Done!
 Common Utilities is installed.

 ---

+### Update

+Common Utilities includes its own integrated updates system.
+You can update the module directly from _Updates Manager_, however, if you are upgrading from a XOOPS version prior to **2.5.8** then follow next instructions in order to prevent any issue.

+1. Upgrade XOOPS version to 2.5.8 by following the instructions.
+If you experience any problem you can follow next steps:
+    1. If you have installed protector: open file xoops_lib/modules/protector/include/precheck.inc.php and change line #6 from `require __DIR__ . '/postcheck.inc.php';` to `require_once __DIR__ . '/postcheck.inc.php';`
+    2. Save file and continue the upgarde process.
+2. Go to modules management and update Common Utilities.

+---